ElsevierSoftwareX/SOFTX-D-24-00358/README.md

-# Hi welcome to ESCAPy V 0.1
+# Hi welcome to E2SCAPy V 0.1
-# ESCAPy is : Electronic Symbolic Circuit Analisys on Python
+# E2SCAPy is : Electronic Symbolic Circuit Analisys on Python
 #
 # here you can understand how to use this library...